alexenglish/VerusExtras/README.md

 ## stakepusher.sh
 Finds unspent minted (staked) coinbases and spends them forward to the same address to allow them to stake.
 Preserves privacy by not comingling addresses, and optionally allows the use of a delay to reduce the chances of time-correlation.

+## Deprecated
+Scripts that are no longer recommended or are less relevant
+### simple-staker.sh
+Simple staker shields coinbases to a private address, then moves available private address balances to public addresses (randomly selected from those available, creating new addresses if necessary) for staking.
+This script can be run manually, set up as a cron job, or used with the blocknotify parameter to execute every X blocks (not recommended if you're still syncing the chain).

+Deprecated because shielding and unshielding is no longer required and is known to reduce privacy by correlating addresses.
+Mined coinbases can now be spent or staked directly.
+Minted (staked) coinbases can be spent directly, but not staked - please see stakepusher.sh for an option to consolidate and spend minted coinbases so they're stakeable.

 ## Misc Notes
 If you're working with wallet files, particularly dumps containing plain-text private keys, I highly recommend [tomb](https://www.dyne.org/software/tomb/) for keeping your work safe.